 Hang on, she had a scar on her leg where a dog had bitten her.
 But she loved dogs, she said it was her dream to have a Golden Retriever.
 And she hated one of her roommates at the dorm because she was so inconsiderate.
 And her dad was a cop.
 Shit.
 Hope she doesn’t call him on me.
 Why would she though?
 I didn’t break no laws.
 It’s not like I forced myself on her or anything.
 And that’s why she left so early!
 She had a weekend job in Akropolis.
 What did she sell?
 Beauty products?
 Jewellery?
 Accessories?
 Hm, something at least.

-Vytas woke up an hour later feeling much better.
+Vytas dozed off for a couple of hours and felt much better when he woke up late in the afternoon (almost as good as new!).
 He reached for his phone and messaged a few friends using a rich repertoire of emoji that included a grin, a wink, a crown and an aubergine.
-He perkily sat up in his bed and was about to look at his wall when he remembered O’s naked body and how it had looked in the firelight.
-The thought of it immediately triggered the flashing fairy lights in his brain; well-worn synaptic pathways led him swiftly to the radiant thought of porn.
-His wall could wait.
-But should he knock one out?
-What if it brought his headache back?
-Fuck it.
+He was about to get up and take a shower when he remembered O’s naked body and how good it had looked in the firelight.
+The thought of it immediately triggered flashing fairy lights in his brain; well-worn synaptic pathways swiftly led him to the luminous thought of porn.
+Showering could wait.
 Vytas was about to reach into the bottom drawer of his nightstand for the box of tissues he always kept there when he realised something was wrong.
-The realisation wasn’t slow or dawning but terrifyingly fast and visceral.
-It hit him in a matter of milliseconds and was unlike anything he had ever felt before.
-He knew the sinking feeling of realising he had lost his wallet during a night or remembering that he had drunkenly insulted a colleague.
-But this was much worse; it felt like a premonition of death.
-And then he understood what it was.
+The realisation wasn’t slow or dawning but terrifyingly fast and unimaginably awful.
+It was unlike anything he had ever felt before.
+He knew the sinking feeling of realising he had lost his wallet during a night out or remembering that he had drunkenly insulted a colleague.
+His fairy lights were frantically flashing on high alert as his brain tried to interpret the vague but distinct feeling emanating (in ripples of nausea) out of the core of his being.
+Vytas was not a religious man but it felt like his soul had been ripped out of him.
+He would rather find a severed horse’s head in his bed than the phantom death he now strongly suspected.

 He furtively reached downwards.
 His hand glided over his smooth, muscular torso.
 It slid over his well-trimmed pubis.
 It slid right over his absent sex.

 Vytas threw the duvet back and screamed.
-Maybe he screamed before he threw the duvet back.
-The two actions certainly overlapped as he stared at the gaping lack of cock, his cock, his most prized possession: his whole life.
+Or maybe he screamed before he threw the duvet back.
+The two actions certainly overlapped as he stared at the horrifying lack of cock, his cock, his most prized possession, his raison d’être, his whole life.

-Vytas rolled around on the floor making noises that have perhaps never been made in the history of man.
+Vytas rolled around on the floor making noises that were so profound in their grief that some nearby tectonic plates shuddered with pity for him.
 He dribbled, blubbered, babbled.
 He hit his head on the wall three times and said abracadabra just in case it would magic the nightmare away.
 He prayed to god, addressing him by different names in the hope it would increase his chances of being heard.
-After several hours, or minutes, or perhaps even seconds had passed, a sort of calm came over him.
+After several hours had passed, a strange (deranged, really) calm came over him.
 It was gone, there was no denying it.
 It had somehow come off or been stolen by a demented ex out for revenge.
 Yes, she might have snuck in, having made a copy of the key, and somehow dismembered me.
 So let’s be a man about this – let’s be logical – and let’s see if we can’t solve this strangest and most outrageous of all mysteries.

 The first place he looked was under the bed but it wasn’t there.
 He looked under the sheets, the mattress, he shook out the pillow cases.
 He checked the drawers of his nightstand.
 He was sure it would be a waste of time but he rummaged through all his pockets.
 He knew he was getting increasingly desperate as he looked under the sofa cushions and among the firewood he kept neatly stacked next to the fireplace.
-He began to fear the worst when he emptied the kitchen bin beneath his sink onto the floor and rifled through the contents in vain.
+He began to fear the worst when he emptied the kitchen bin onto the floor and rifled through the contents in vain.
 He was on the verge of calling the police when he noticed a piece of paper on his living room coffee table.
 It hadn’t been there before.
-It must be from O, leaving her phone number, thanks for a lovely evening, call me sometime, but NO, THIS CAN’T BE, THIS ISN’T HAPPENING.
-In his trembling hands, he was holding a letter penned (with surprisingly impressive penmanship) by his penis.
+It had to be from O, leaving her phone number, thanks for a lovely evening, call me sometime, but NO, THIS CAN’T BE HAPPENING.
+In his trembling hands he was holding a letter penned (with surprisingly impressive penmanship) by his penis.
 It read:

 Later that night, as Vytas’ phone lay in pieces, and his forehead was bloody, and he had drunk every last drop of alcohol he could find, and as he was trying to calculate whether the fall would kill him from the fourth floor, there was a commotion at a bus stop in the suburbs of Vilnius.
 After reading the letter, Vytas had called the police to report his manhood missing.
 He immediately regretted it but it was too late.
-The policeman he spoke with was unusually sympathetic – what man doesn’t have nightmares about losing his penis, no matter how strange the circumstances – and he put out a BOLO to all patrol cars (he was a big fan of American cop shows).
-Vytas’ penis, meanwhile, had made its way to Fabijoniškės, where it planned to board the bus to Riga.
-But a diligent young officer saw right through its disguise as he drove by the bus stop.
-He called for back-up.
-When it arrived the cops surrounded the poor cock (they even pointed their guns at it).
-It had long dreamed of moving to Riga while dwelling in Vytas’ tight underwear.
-But the bus came and went as it lay on the floor and they read it its rights and cuffed it with four (some said as many as seven) paperclips concatenated together.
+The policeman he spoke with was surprisingly sympathetic – what man doesn’t have nightmares about losing his penis, no matter how strange the circumstances – and he put out a BOLO to all patrol cars (he was a big fan of American cop shows).
+Vytas’ penis, meanwhile, had made its way to Fabijoniškės, where it planned to board the late bus to Riga.
+But a diligent young officer saw right through its disguise as he drove by the bus stop and immediately radioed in for back-up.
+When back-up arrived the cops surrounded the poor cock (they even pointed their guns at it).
+It had long dreamed of moving to Riga while dwelling in Vytas’ (uncomfortably, stiflingly) tight underwear.
+But the late bus came and went as it lay on the floor and they read it its rights and cuffed it with three (some said as many as six) paperclips daintily concatenated together.